2024 Atlantic hurricane season: Hurricane Leslie

 A tropical wave moved off the west coast of Africa and into the Atlantic on September 28, initially with limited shower activity.
 On October 1, a well-defined low formed, although it had disorganized convection.
 Because deep convection organized closer to the center on the following day, Tropical Depression Thirteen developed at 06:00 UTC approximately 345 mi south-southeast of the Cabo Verde Islands.
 Later on October 2, the system strengthened, becoming Tropical Storm Leslie, despite moving slowly westward within a moderate wind shear environment due to the outflow from Hurricane Kirk to its northwest.
 On October 5, Leslie intensified into a Category 1 hurricane and reached sustained winds as high as 90 mph (150 km/h) on the next day, before weakening back to a tropical storm on October 8.
-However, Leslie restrengthened into a hurricane later that day after moving over warmer waters, becoming a Category 2 hurricane early on October 10, peaking with winds of 105 mph (165 km/h) and a minimum pressure of 970 mbar.
+Leslie restrengthened into a hurricane later that day after moving over warmer waters, becoming a Category 2 hurricane early on October 10, peaking with winds of 105 mph (165 km/h) and a minimum pressure of 970 mbar.
 At 00:00 UTC the next day, Leslie weakened to a tropical storm as northerly wind shear displaced most of the storm's convective activity to the south of the center, leaving the center exposed.
-The storm then turned northeastward and accelerated in advance of an approaching trough before becoming extratropical on October 12 about 1040 mi east of Bermuda.
-Remnant moisture from the storm was absorbed by an extratropical low, which brought significant flooding to France and Italy.
+The storm then turned northeastward and accelerated in advance of an approaching trough before being absorbed by the aforementioned trough on October 12 about 1040 mi east of Bermuda.

+The trough and subsequent extratropical low that absorbed Leslie's remnant moisture brought significant flooding to France and Italy.